Yaswanth2747/EE325-Programming-Assignments/README.md

 - The assignment question
 - A documented PDF with **code**, **plots**, and **observations**

-Feel free to explore and learn, but please don't copying directly if you're currently enrolled in the course!
+Feel free to explore and learn, but please don't copy directly if you're currently enrolled in the course!

 ## 👥 Team Members